public-assembly/builder-utils/README.md

 }
 ```

-By providing just the token address of your DAO, the `ManagerProvider` can retrieve the rest of the smart contract addresses associated with your DAO.
-Your DAO's token address is the address of your DAO's Token.sol contract, and is referred to as NFT under the smart contracts tab on [Nouns Builder](https://nouns.build/).
+By providing just the token address of your builder, the `ManagerProvider` can retrieve the rest of the smart contract addresses associated with your builder.
+Your builder's token address is the address of your builder's Token.sol contract, and is referred to as NFT under the smart contracts tab on [Nouns Builder](https://nouns.build/).

 Once you've set up the `ManagerProvider` component, you can freely nest the other provider components within it and easily access the data they provide using their corresponding hooks.